How to Save $10,000 in a Year

 Let’s look at the table above.
 If you go out to lunch and spend $10, how much would that add up to?
 These values are on a weekly basis, so we can determine what the monthly expense is.

 We’re looking at up to $200 a month just on lunch if you were to go out five times a week!
-Save money by packing your lunch, it’s that simple.
+It’s probably costing more like $15-20 a meal eating out now anyway.

 I took my lunch to work every single day except for a few occasions!
 The only time I spent money on lunch was when we decided to go out as coworkers.